-This is the first time I’ve made a Tres leches cake – the legendary South American confection and it wont be the last.
+This is the first time I’ve made a Tres leches cake – the legendary South American confection and it won’t be the last.
 It is utterly delicious, with a sublime texture and I’m pretty sure it’s the best tres leches cake on the internet.
-I landed up using six types of milks as opposed to three so it should actually be called a seis leches cake but somehow that doesn’t sound as cool.
+I landed up using six types of milk as opposed to three so it should actually be called a seis leches cake but somehow that doesn’t sound as cool.

-Ok let me dial it back.
+Ok, let me dial it back.
 Nestle invited me to participate in a campaign to make a recipe using their milk range and of course I said yes.
 They sent me a mystery box full of goodies and then gave me no restrictions whatsoever on what I could do.
-Basically in blogger speak this = heaven.
+Basically, in blogger speak this = heaven.
 So I plotted and planned and decided on the tres leches cake because it was unchartered territory and something I’ve always wanted to make.
 I also thought it would be a great way to include more than one of their products.
 I found a can of Nestle dessert and cooking cream in my cupboard, so decided to use that instead of cream in the soaking milk part, and then while I was making my cake, I also decided to somehow include the caramel part.
 I mean that stuff is to die for.

 I wasn’t about to take any old sponge recipe and soak the hell out of it in milk and call it a tres leches cake.
 A traditional recipe has a very specific and fine crumb akin to a chiffon cake, so after extensive research online I settled on a very popular recipe that also looked the most straightforward.
 It’s supposed to be made as a one layer cake and served in squares, but I’m a food stylist and I love layer cakes so that is how I rolled.

-I tweaked a few of the quantities, because the milk soak mix was way too much and even for my reduced quantities I had a little left over to serve on the side.
+I tweaked a few of the quantities because the milk soak mix was way too much and even for my reduced quantities I had a little left over to serve on the side.
 I add the caramel sauce part to add another layer of flavour deliciousness and for aesthetic reasons.
-You could of course leave this out completely and simply decorate your cake with cherries or a light dusting of cinnamon.
+You could, of course, leave this out completely and simply decorate your cake with cherries or a light dusting of cinnamon.

 I also changed a method, as this is something I see ALL the time and it irritates the hell out of me.
-When a recipe requires you to whisk the egg white to firm peaks they always seem to insist you do it at the end and when your baking bowl is already dirty thus needing you to wash things mid bake.
+When a recipe requires you to whisk the egg white to firm peaks they always seem to insist you do it at the end and when your baking bowl is already dirty thus needing you to wash things mid-bake.
 This is totally unnecessary.
 I always whisk the egg whites at the beginning and then set it aside in another bowl.
-I then make the cake using the same egg white bowl as this will have zero affect on the integrity of the recipe.
+I then make the cake using the same egg white bowl as this will have zero effect on the integrity of the recipe.
 I simply fold the already whisked egg whites in at the end.

 This was probably the first poke cake recipe invented and don’t be afraid to prick your cake a lot.
 I counted about a hundred stabs into each half as it reminded me of doing the 100 in Pilates.
 You really want to make it as easy for the milk mixture to soak into your cake.

 Also don’t be afraid that your cake will be too soggy, I mean it is ultra moist but it seriously laps it up like a sponge but keeps its soft spongy texture.
 You can see from this image what I’m talking about here.
 And I know every second blogger says a recipe is the ‘best ever’ all the time, but I’m not kidding when I say this is one of the best cakes I’ve ever made or eaten.
-Its going right up there into the top-tier of my cake artillery.
+It’s going right up there into the top-tier of my cake artillery.
 To be pulled out to impress and to give love.
 This is also why I’m driving over to my nephews to give them this declaration.